+Chimney breasts and fireplaces

+Repair category 1

-Chimney breasts and fireplaces Repair category 2 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-A number of fireplaces within the property have been blocked over and are no longer in use.
+Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+All original chimney breasts and fireplaces are no longer in use.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build- up of dampness within the chimney flue.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.